alejandrox1/CS/git/README.md

 After resolving each of these sections in each conflicted file, run `git add` on them and they'll be ready to me merged.

-Or try out `git mergetool` - recomend you run,
+Or try out `git mergetool`.
+We recomend you run,
 ```
 git config --global merge.tool vimdiff
 ```
 For a cool tutorial check this [out](http://www.rosipov.com/blog/use-vimdiff-as-git-mergetool/).

 # Large Files
 In case you went through the trouble of trying to push a large file and then